 Join us on our Walking Tour in Andalucia, Spain.
 An exciting destination that brings together hiking, culture, food and wine!
-At the crossroads between Christian & Moorish architecture, the beauty of cities like Sevilla, Cordoba & Granada is well known, while the small villages have a charming and quaint feel you will find nowhere else.
-Hiking in the National Parks of Andalucia is one of the highlights, and then let’s not forget the fresh juicy fruits, the refreshing wine, the bright olive oil and much more.
+At the crossroads between Christian & Moorish architecture, the beauty of cities like Sevilla, Cordoba & Granada are well known, while the small villages have a charming and quaint feel you will find nowhere else.
+Hiking in the National Parks of Andalucia is one of the highlights, and then let’s not forget the tasty juicy fruits, refreshing wine, delicious olive oil and much more.

 DURATION: 10 days